bittricky/candlestick-cli/README.md

 # Candlestick Trading Chart CLI

 A command-line tool to view real-time trading charts directly in your terminal.
-Features include candlestick patterns, trend lines, and detailed statistics.

 ## Features